-One of my keys to success is having an annual goal setting system.
+One of my keys to success is having an annual goal getting system.
 I share a simple framework to set SMARTER goals and some of the common mistakes in goal setting and what you should do instead.
-I share a vital distinction between 2 different type of goals you should have – habit goals and achievement goals.
-Finally, I share a video of a 7 step-by-step annual goal-setting process to create unstoppable momentum for your goals in 2019.
+I share a vital distinction between 2 different types of goals you should have – habit goals and achievement goals.
+Finally, I share a video of a 7 step-by-step annual goal-getting process to create unstoppable momentum for your goals in 2020.
 Read the blog first and then watch the video.
 Clarity is power.
 Clear goals lead to a happier and more meaningful life.

 Let’s begin with some key distinctions about goals in general.

 - Write your goals.
 According to Dr Gail Mathews of Dominican University who did an extensive survey on this found that the mere act of writing down your goals increases your likelihood of achieving them by a whopping 40%.
 This is a huge advantage, why wouldn’t you want to take advantage of that?
 See the SMARTER goal getting framework below to make sure you frame the goals in the correct way.

 - Daily Visibility – Make sure your annual goals are visible daily.
 Shoot for 7-10 goals per year more than that and people tend to lose focus.
 It hinders goal achievement.

 - Do less to achieve more.
 Focus on 2-3 key goals for the quarter.
 More than 3 dilutes your focus and stops you making progress.
 I call these my “Three to Thrive!”

 - Review regularly Have a regular review system.
 Review 1) annual goals list daily as part of the morning ritual.
 Have a weekly review in detail, Have a thorough as part of a quarterly review and finally have an annual goal getting system.
 I usually do this in December every year.
 (See a detailed video below of the process)